-47.1-1213 Specifications for chips and token.
-Eff.
-04/30/2009
+47.1-1213 Specifications for chips and tokens.

-- (1) Chips and tokens must be designed, manufactured, and constructed in compliance with all applicable statutes, rules, and policies of the United States, the State of Colorado, and other states to prevent counterfeiting of the chips or tokens.
-Chips and tokens must not resemble any current or past coinage or currency of the United States or any other nations. - In addition to other specifications that the Division may approve, the following must appear on the chip or token: - (a) The name of the issuing establishment must be inscribed on both sides of a chip or metal token; - (b) The name of the city in which the establishment is located must be inscribed on one side of the chip or metal token, with the exception of roulette chips; - (c) The value of the chip or token must be inscribed on both sides of a chip or metal token; - (d) A chip must be designed so that when stacked with chips and metal tokens of other denominations and viewed on closed-circuit black-and-white television, the denomination of the chip may be distinguished from that of the other chips and metal tokens in the stack. - (2) The following provisions shall apply only to tournament chips: - (a) The design of the tournament chip shall be distinctively different than the design of the chips and tokens approved for non-tournament limited gaming use at the licensee's gaming establishment. - (b) No tournament chip may display a word or symbol representing a monetary denomination (e.g., "cents," "dollar," "\$," etc.). - (c) Each side of each tournament chip must conspicuously display the inscription, "no cash value." - (d) The chip may, but need not, display a number, which represents the number of points or units of credit that the chip represents.
-If such a number is used, it must appear on both sides of the chip. - (e) Tournament chips may not be used, and licensees shall not permit their use, in transactions other than the tournaments or promotions sponsored by the licensee. - (3) If an approved table game requires the use of special chips or tokens, such chips and tokens shall have these specifications: - (a) The name of the retail licensee offering the game must be inscribed or printed on both sides of the chip or token. - (b) The name of the game, or a logo representing the game, must be inscribed or printed on both sides of the chip or token. - (c) The chip or token may, but need not, display a number which represents the value of the chip.

-If such a number is used, it must appear on both sides of the chip.
+(1) Chips , and tokens must be designed, manufactured, and constructed in compliance with all applicable statutes, rules, and policies of the United States, the State of Colorado, and other states to prevent counterfeiting of the chips or tokens.
+Chips and tokens must not resemble any current or past coinage or currency of the United States or any other nations.

+In addition to other specifications that the Division may approve, the following must appear on the chip or token:

+- (a) The name of the issuing establishment must be inscribed on both sides of a chip or metal token: - (b) The name of the city in which the establishment is located must be inscribed on one side of the chip or metal token; - (c) The value of the chip or token must be inscribed on both sides of a chip or metal token; - (d) A chip must be designed so that when stacked with chips and metal tokens of other denominations and viewed on closed-circuit black-and-white television, the denomination of the chip may be distinguished from that of the other chips and metal tokens in the stack. - (2) The following provisions shall apply only to tournament chips: - (a) The design of the tournament chip shall be distinctively different than the design of the chips and tokens approved for non-tournament limited gaming use at the licensee's gaming establishment. - (b) No tournament chip may display a word or symbol representing a monetary denomination (e.g. , "cents," "dollar," "\$," etc.). - (c) Each side of each tournament chip must conspicuously display the inscription, "no cash value." - (d) The chip may, but need not, display a number, which represents the number of points or units of credit that the chip represents.
+If such a number is used, it must appear on both sides of the chip. - (e) Tournament chips may not be used, and licensees shall not permit their use, in transactions other than the tournaments or promotions sponsored by the licensee. - (3) If an approved blackjack or poker variation game requires the use of special chips or tokens, such chips and tokens shall have these specifications: - (a) The name of the retail licensee offering the game must be inscribed or printed on both sides of the chip or token. - (b) The name of the game, or a logo representing the game, must be inscribed or printed on both sides of the chip or token. - (c) The chip or token may, but need not, display a number which represents the value of the chip.
+If such a number is used, it must appear on both sides of the chip. - (d) During field trial testing of a proposed variation table game, and for not longer than the first 30 days that a retail licensee offers play of an approved table game, game chips and tokens may be used without the inscriptions required by (3)(a), above. - (e) Chips and tokens designed and approved for play of specific games may not be used, and licensees shall not permit their use, in play of any game other than the designated game.